jansppenrade2/Docker-Container-Updater/README.md

 3. For a fully automated experience, create a cron job to run this script periodically.

 # HINT
 For security reasons, this script is executed with enabled test mode by default.
-As soon as you review your log file created by this script after testing it on your system, which I highly recommend(!), you can disable the test mode by editing the variable "test_mode."
+As soon as you review your log file created by this script after testing it on your system, which I highly recommend(!), you can disable the test mode by editing the variable "test_mode".

 # FUNCTIONALITY
 1. The script begins by checking if a previous instance is running to prevent multiple instances from running simultaneously.